Insure.com ranks 2025’s best insurers. See the winners.

 How much does Molina health insurance cost?

-The company, which was founded to provide low-income people with affordable healthcare, scores especially well here.
-It came in second behind Kaiser Permanente in this category
+The company, which was founded to provide low-income people with affordable healthcare, scored especially well here.
+It topped the price and affordability category with 4.54 stars out of 5.

 Insurance companyPrice/affordability stars

-Below is a look at how Molina’s rates in Michigan compare with those of Blue Cross Blue Shield of Michigan and Centene for a similar plan.
-These are 2024 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.
+Molina’s has an excellent affordability rating, but it may not have the lowest premiums for every plan in every location.
+Below is a look at how Molina’s rates in New Mexico compare with those of UnitedHealthcare and HCSC for a similar HMO plan.
+These are 2025 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.

 Insurance companyRate/MonthPlan